 - Meals: Breakfast

-After breakfast you will be met by your local representative to begin the journey back to the airport for your flights home (4 hour transfer).
+After breakfast you will be met by your local representative to begin the journey back to the airport for your flights home (4 hour transfer to Lisbon, 3 to Porto).
 Please note, due to the length of the transfer, pickup from your hotel in Almeida must be between 08.45 am and 12 pm.

 With a lot of the most picturesque places to visit, including several of our overnight stops being perched on hill tops, inevitably there are a few climbs.
 These are, however, mostly rolling, rather than too long or steep.
 Day 3 will pose the biggest challenge, being the longest day, with some bigger climbs to tackle on days 2, 4 and 5.
 The route sticks 100% to asphalt so is suitable for hybrids or road bikes with slick or semi slick tyres (25mm or wider).
 Please note, the majority of the route is shared with traffic, but due to the remote nature of the tour, this isn’t usually too busy or fast moving.

 Distances generally between 20-45 miles / 32-72 kms per day

 For the leisure cyclist with a good level of physical fitness

 May include some steeper, cheeky climbs and possibly sections of varying terrain (eg. forest tracks, gravel paths etc)